 El Paso Railroad Accident Lawyers

-Representing Victims of Train Accidents in Texas
+Representing Victims of Train Accidents in West Texas & Nationwide

 The Federal Railroad Administration (FRA) reported that over 2,000 train accidents occurred nationwide in 2011.
 Millions of Americans have contact with the railway system every day, and it only takes one equipment malfunction or a moment of negligence for a railroad passenger or worker to suffer a catastrophic injury.